ccin2p3/samplerr/README.md

 * `:index-prefix` points to the string to be prefixed to the elasticsearch index.
 The event's time formatted using the archive's `:tf` will be appended to that prefix.
 * `:index-type` elasticsearch document type
 * `:conn` connection handle to the elasticsearch REST endpoint.
-This can be a `clojurewerkz.elastisch.rest/connect` endpoint, or our wrapped one called `connect`
+This can be a [`qbits.spandex/client` endpoint](https://github.com/mpenet/spandex/blob/master/src/clj/qbits/spandex.clj#L33), or our wrapped one called `connect`

 Events should contain the riemann attribute `:tf` which will route them to the appropriate archive.